airblade/bin/README.md

 * `tab`: open a new Terminal tab in same directory as current tab.

+* `transcode`: convert a Quicktime movie to various formats.

 * `wifi-meter`: live signal and noise readings.